jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 ### Standard Division and Separate Multiplication and Subtraction

-There is a  bug in the standard  division when you opt  for a separate multiplication and subtraction.
+There was a bug in the standard division when you opted for a separate multiplication and subtraction.
+The bug is fixed, but  it deserves to be remembered, because  it explains some API checks.
 Take for example the division `724 ÷ 16`.

 ```
 --